Memorial Wall, All Saints Anglican Church Parramatta

 This cemetery was established in 1843.
 The cemetery comprises a large open space with headstones sited along a central walk running north-south.
 The entrance to the cemetery has a rustic sandstone curved wall.

 All Saints Anglican Cemetery is a resting place for about 2000 people.
-There are around 1500 unmarked graves which are mainly for the inmates of the Parramatta Lunatic Asylum and other benevolent institutions in Parramatta Township.
+There are around 1500 unmarked graves which are mainly for the inmates of the Parramatta Lunatic Asylum and other benevolent institutions from the Township of Parramatta.
 A number of Chinese from the lunatic asylum were buried there.

-There are 24 plaques firmly attached to a solid Memorial Wall of All Saints Anglican Cemetery.
+There are 24 plaques firmly attached to a solid Memorial Wall of the All Saints Anglican Cemetery.
 The wall is situated in the south-west corner of the cemetery, at the junction of Brickfield Street and Fennell Street.
 There are over 25 Chinese names recorded on the brass plaques.
-Probably the majority of the Chinese men were non-Christians.
+The majority of the Chinese men were most likely non-Christians.

 The following is a list of the Chinese men recorded on the Memorial Wall plaques –

 |Ah Sun||15 November 1873||34 yrs|

 |Ah Ford||3 September 1874||25 yrs|

 |Chin Chin||4 November 1869||40yrs|

 |John Ah Sue Soo or Sing||20 December 1875||38 yrs|

 |Ah Cock||13 April 1870||25 yrs|